conduktor/london_functional_scala/README.md

-# Scala IO 2022: Stateful backend code playground
+# Stateful backend code playground

 ## How to run the backend